 Also note: by getting visa support from a hotel, you are committing to stay at the hotel.
 Hotels that provide visa support generally have you agree that, if you end up cancelling the reservation, you'll owe them money for the visa support.
 So if you don't want to be bound in this way, just go with a normal Russian visa invitation service, as the fee is usually a bit cheaper, although it also tends to take longer.

 Note that you *cannot* pay by credit card or personal check; you must pay with cash, bank transfer, money order or cashier check ONLY (payable to the Invisa Logistic Services LLC).
-While the chart says $210 for an in person application, there is also a $25 additional review fee for 3-year visas, bringing the total to $235.
+The $248 fee consists of a $198 consular fee plus a $50 visa center processing fee.

 The Russian Consulate may also request the following, but none of them were needed for my application: